Futures Housing Group ('the Group') takes your privacy seriously, and we want to let you know how we collect and use your information.

 Who are we.

-References in this Privacy Notice to ‘the Group’, ‘we’, ‘us’ or ‘our’ mean Futures Housing Group Limited of Asher House, Asher Lane Business Park, Ripley, Derbyshire, DE5 3SW.
+References in this Privacy Notice to ‘the Group’, ‘we’, ‘us’ or ‘our’ mean Futures Housing Group Limited of Futures House, Building 435, Argosy Road, Castle Donington, DE74 2SA.
 We are the ‘Data Controller’ for the information in this overview.
 This means we are responsible for how we collect and use your information.

 The types of information we collect about you.

-• from Futures Housing Group subsidiaries (Futures Homescape Limited, Futures Homeway Limited, Futures Greenscape Limited, Limehouse Developments Limited and Five Doorways Homes Limited);
+- from Futures Housing Group subsidiaries (Futures Homescape Limited, Futures Homeway Limited, Limehouse Developments Limited and Five Doorways Homes Limited)

 We will only collect and use your personal information in line with data protection laws.
 You are responsible for making sure you provide accurate and up to date information and for letting us know if anything changes.
 If you give us information about another person, such as someone who lives with you, you will need to tell them how to find the Privacy Notice and make sure they agree to their information being used for the purposes set out in it.